 Click Here for tab for Losing My Religion by R.E.M.

 Next up we have a wonderfully sad and haunting song from the American alt-rock group R.E.M.
-The song originally was written after guitarist Peter Buck wrote a piece on the mandolin, he commented that while the chords themselves are nothing impressive, they are extremely effective and the act of passing from minor to minor chord is what makes that typical R.E.M sound.
-Interestingly, singer Michael Stipe has mentioned the song has nothing to do with religion, and the expression ‘losing my religion’ actually is a southern term people use to describe losing one’s temper.
+The song originally was written after guitarist Peter Buck wrote a piece on the mandolin (not on a Ukulele as many had assumed), he commented that while the chords themselves are nothing impressive, they are extremely effective and the act of passing from minor to minor chord is what makes that typical R.E.M sound.
+Interestingly, singer Michael Stipe has mentioned the song has nothing to do with religion (you can check our list of Christian worship songs for that), and the expression ‘losing my religion’ actually is a southern term people use to describe losing one’s temper.